LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Heroes
 ------

-The heroes are marked on the map with bright white (red if they are about to be lost) and symbols `@` and `1` through `9` (never `0`).
+The heroes are marked on the map with bright white color (red if they are about to be lost) and symbols `@` and `1` through `9` (never `0`).
 The currently chosen party leader is highlighted on the map and his attributes are displayed at the bottommost status line,